MicrosoftDocs/windows-itpro-docs/browsers/internet-explorer-11/ie11-deploy-guide/group-policy-compatability-with-ie11.md

 ms.mktglfcycl: deploy
 ms.sitesec: library
 ms.pagetype: security
-title: Group Policy and compatibility with Internet Explorer 11
+title: Group Policy and compatibility with Internet Explorer 11 (Internet Explorer 11 for IT Pros)
 ---

 # Group Policy and compatibility with Internet Explorer 11